Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Post-Brownfield-Deployment.md

 The term *brownfield* identifies an environment in which the preview version of Azure Monitor Baseline Alerts (AMBA) has been previously deployed.
 As opposite, the term *greenfield* indicates an environment wit no previous version of AMBA installed.

-New AMBA versions are built to allow for previous installations update, however some post-deployment actions are required to align brownfield to *greenfield* deployments.
+New AMBA versions are built to allow for update from preview version installation, however some post-deployment actions are required to align brownfield to *greenfield* deployments.

 ## 1. Delete unnecessary alerts